Caliope-SpeechProcessingLab/SpeechTester/README.md

     These must be placed in the folder “audios”.
 Inside this folder you must create a folder for you experiment (for example   “my_experiment”).
 Inside this last folder you will have to place one folder per manipulated database.
 At this point we need just one of these folder.
 The full path to your database will be something like: audios/my_experiment /simulation1/.

    #### b.
 Set up your lexicon
-      Edit the file driver_htk.sh file to modify these three arrays: dicItems, wordlist, and lablist
+      Edit the file speechTester.sh file to modify these three arrays: dicItems, wordlist, and lablist

       -	dicitems: lists the words (syllables in our case) of the dictionary with the corresponding phoneme sequence
       -	wordlist: has again the words in the dictionary